syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 {% endhighlight %}
 {% endtabs %}

 N> You can add multiple `OpenOfficeDictionary` with various culture files into the `Spell CheckerAdv.Dictionaries` collection.
-Based on the `Spell CheckerAdv.Culture` respective `OpenOfficeDictionary` is used for spell check.
+Based on the `SpellCheckerAdv.Culture` respective `OpenOfficeDictionary` is used for spell check.

 ![SpellCheck using OpenOffice dictionary](Custom-Dictionary_images/OpenOffice.png)